benlloyd50/ldtk_map/README.md

 ![maintenance-status](https://img.shields.io/badge/maintenance-actively--developed-brightgreen.svg)
 [![codecov](https://codecov.io/github/benlloyd50/ldtk_map/branch/master/graph/badge.svg?token=LIAEO385H6)](https://codecov.io/github/benlloyd50/ldtk_map)

-A crate for reading the ldtk map into a more user-friendly (*read opinionated*) data structure for usage in game.
+A crate for reading the LDtk v1.3.3. maps into a more user-friendly (*read opinionated*) data structure for usage in game.

+## What is this crate
-LDtk maps take in and carry a lot of data that the __developer__ will probably not be interested in.
+LDtk maps contain a lot of data that the __developer__ is not interested in.
-The crate implements the structs for the ldtk map but abstracts them behind a DesignMap that contains the minimal amount of data.
+This crate implements the structs for the LDtk map but abstracts them behind a DesignMap that contains the minimal amount of data necessary.

-## Installation
+The goal of this crate is to provide a simple interface into working with LDtk files.
+This crate is not trying to give you access to every field on your LDtk file, there are many existing crates for this.

+## Add To Your Project
 **`Cargo.toml`**

 ```toml